Philosophy banner

 Contact Information

-Additional Resources for Philosophy Instructors
+An Additional Resource for Philosophy Instructors

-In July 2020, CIC hosted a special webinar—"Teaching Philosophy in Troubled Times"—for faculty members who were nominated to participate in the inaugural Institute.
+In July 2020, CIC hosted a special webinar — “Teaching Philosophy in Troubled Times” — for faculty members who were nominated to participate in the inaugural Institute.
 A recording of the webinar is available.
 During the webinar, Ned Hall (Harvard University) discusses the unique challenges and enduring value of studying philosophy in times of crisis.
-Meghan Sullivan (University of Notre Dame) describes the evolution of Notre Dame’s innovative "God and the Good Life" course.
-And Paul Blaschko (University of Notre Dame) offers a practical workshop on designing or transforming philosophy courses for an online or hybrid format—with a focus on engaging students and making the best use of digital technologies.
+Meghan Sullivan (University of Notre Dame) describes the evolution of Notre Dame’s innovative “God and the Good Life” course.
+And Paul Blaschko (University of Notre Dame) offers a practical workshop on designing or transforming philosophy courses for an online or hybrid format — with a focus on engaging students and making the best use of digital technologies.
 The webinar will be useful to faculty members in many liberal arts disciplines, not just philosophy.